-Dan and Jan Taylor, founders of 5 Rivers, have been in ministry most of their married life, 30 years and counting.
+Dan and Jan Taylor, founders of 5 Rivers, have been in ministry most of their married life, 37 years and counting.
 Dan began as a Youth Pastor on Chicago’s northwest side, then God intervened and called him into the inner city housing projects, first 3 years in Cabrini Green, then 10 years at the Robert Taylor Homes on Chicago’s south side.
 Jan’s job moved them to Arizona in 2009, and again God intervened and Dan found he had a new call from the Lord to minister to the nations through relationships built during short-term missions trips, with the immediate focus being Asia, especially northern India.
 He now leads teams several times a year, and is deeply involved in partnering with those on the front lines of ministry in their nation.
+While home in the US, he has been involved in our “Pray Arizona” initiative to see breakthrough and revival in AZ and the nation.
 Jan works alongside Dan with administration gifts to help him fulfill this call, and takes care of things on the home front as he travels to the nations.
 She “sends” and she “prays.”
-Dan and Jan have 3 grown children.
+Dan and Jan have 3 grown children and a beautiful grandson.

 Mark and Ellie Geppert are committed to changing lives through prayer, channeling resources into humanitarian projects, raising up prayer teams which will penetrate unreached people groups in the nations and nurturing new ministries through affiliation all over the world.
 The four platforms of the ministry are: Parenting, Education, Health, and Economics.